bazad/blanket/README.md

     3. Call `mach_port_insert_right` in ReportCrash to push the real service port into launchd's IPC space under the original name.

-After this step is done, the system should be functional again.
+After this step is done, the system should once again be fully functional.
+After successful exploitation, there should be no need to force reset the device, since the exploit repairs all the damages itself.

 Post-exploitation